What is Ethernet? Complete Guide to Ethernet in Networking and Computer Systems

 • It is essential for proper cable management, especially in large networks where multiple cables are used.

-• By using different colors for different purposes, it helps avoid confusion, improve network efficiency, and ensure that cables are connected correctly.
+• By using different colors for different purposes, helps avoid confusion, improves network efficiency, and ensures that cables are connected correctly.

 Ethernet Cable Types

-Ethernet Cable Types are like different types of shoes for your feet.
+Ethernet cable types are different types of shoes for your feet.
 Just as you need the right shoes for different activities, you also need the right Ethernet cable for different network needs.
-There are several different types of Ethernet cables, each with its own specific uses and capabilities.
-Here are some of the most common Ethernet Cable Types:
+There are several different types of Ethernet cables, each with its specific uses and capabilities.
+Here are some of the most common Ethernet cable types:

 Just like a hiking boot, it’s designed for long-distance data transfer and can handle very high speeds over distances of up to several kilometers.